-We recently ran a competition with Sunday Times+ for a stay in the beautiful Villa Le Priotlet, one of our favourite villas in Aquitaine.
+We recently ran a competition with Sunday Times+ for a stay in the beautiful Villa Du Fleuve, one of our favourite villas in Aquitaine.
 The prize was eventually snagged by lucky winners Hilary and Garry Banks, who took along their equally lucky friends Bryan and Sandra.
 By all accounts they had a fantastic time, and we were delighted when Hilary agreed to write an account of their adventures.
 If you’re curious to see what an Oliver’s Travels holiday is really like, this will have you looking for a villa to suit in no time!

 My husband and I, together with two friends, were lucky enough to spend last week (at the beginning of June) in this fabulous property, and we had the most wonderful week exploring the area around Le Priotlet.
 The real ‘jewel in the crown’ however, was being able to totally relax in this glorious villa with its surrounding gardens and large pool with paved terrace and super comfortable sunbeds.